 ~ Literacy and literate discourse (the ways of speaking and thinking implicitly informed by books, newspapers, magazines, and other printed media) is inherently cosmopolitan, mingling insights drawn from diverse traditions and places.
 Reading is a wonderful form of experience, but it is necessarily abstract relative to our direct sensory encounters in the immediacy of our locale.

 ~ Computer literacy, and our engagement with the internet, brings us almost instantaneous information from around the world, empowering virtual interactions with people from vastly different cultures.
 Yet such digital engagements are even more disembodied and placeless than our involvement with printed books and magazines.
 Indeed cyberspace seems to have no location at all, unless the “place” that we encounter through the internet is, well, the planet itself, transmuted into a weightless field of information.
-In truth, our increasing participation with email, e-commerce, and electronic information involves us in a discourse that is inherently global and globalizing.
+In truth, our increasing participation with texting, email, e-commerce, and electronic information of all kinds involves us in a discourse that is inherently global and globalizing.
 (It is this computerized form of communication, of course, that has enabled the rapid globalization of the free-market economy).

 ~ Oral culture (the culture of face to face storytelling) is inherently local.
 Far more concrete than those other modes of discourse, genuinely oral culture binds us not only to our immediate human community, but to the more-than-human community – the particular ecology of animals, plants and earthly elements in which we materially participate.
 In contrast to more abstract forms of media, the primary medium of oral communication is the atmosphere itself.
 In other words the unseen air, which is subtly different in each terrain, and which binds our own breathing bodies to the metabolism of oak trees and hawks and the storm clouds gathering above the city, is the implicit intermediary in all oral communication.
 As the most ancient and longstanding form of human discourse, oral culture provides the necessary soil and support for those more abstract styles of communication and reflection.